Chapter 36: Trail of Blood

 Regaining its footing, the creature sprang forward, its forearms outstretched and jaws gaping.
 However, the fighter anticipated the lunge and dropped into a low crouch.
 The Zenene sailed over her, but one of the spikes on its tail managed to graze her cheek.
 Turning around, the Zenene belched out a smoke-coloured gas from its mouth.
 The mist, combined with the low lighting, obscured the monster.
 Cream kept her guard up, her sharp eyes roving around and searching for any signs of movement.

 As Cream fought, Cosmo drew blue energy from the Ice Emerald she had equipped onto her Four Slot bangle.
 Her staff floating in front of her at waist level, she brought the energy between her palms and charged it with Mana.
-She watched the fight and waited for the right moment to cast it.
+She watched the fight, waiting for the right moment to cast it.

 From the corner of her eye, Cream saw the flower girl prepare her spell.
 However, that split second switch in focus gave the Zenene the opportunity it was looking for.
 It bounded forward from its smokescreen into Cream’s blindspot and thrusted a jawed hand into her side.
 The fangs clamped down and tore a chunk out of the fighter’s left oblique.
 Cream screeched painfully and threw a kick in retaliation before backing away.
 She hissed as she pressed a hand against the torn flesh to stem the bleeding.